JonKerridge/UCaPE/README.md

 Use the IDE to run the script and 'Hello World!' should appear in the console.

 In Chapters 15 onwards, contained in part ii of the book, examples of the use of networked systems is presented.
-Some of these chapter contain tweo packages one labelled net and the other called net2.
+Some of these chapter contain two packages one labelled net and the other called net2.
 The net2 packages are the ones described in the book and require no further intervention except to run the main Groovy scripts as described in the text.